-Our October electricity bill is $40.31, which is pretty good for a 4-person family in a 2000+ square foot house.
-One important way to lower electricity cost is to use small gadgets.
-Here are six small gadgets can help lower your electricity bills.
+Our monthly electricity bill is within a range of $40-$50, which is pretty good for a 4-person family in a 2000+ square foot house.
+One important way that I’ve been using to lower electricity cost is to use small gadgets.

 If you like to drink hot tea or just hot water, an electric kettle is a must-have.
 I used to use a stove to boil water or use a microwave to heat water, but neither is an economical way to get hot water.
 As the article on Treehugger claims, when comparing the efficiency of boiling water, the electric kettle is a clear winner over stove and microwave for saving money and energy.

 The kettle that I am using now is Stainless Steel Electric Kettle by LiBa.
 Very fast and powerful.
 I like the cool design too.

 Do I have to turn on the kitchen stove whenever I need to cook something as simple as a fried eggs or hot cereal?
 That’s the question that I often asked myself before I found this electric single burner–small and convenient, but working well.
 I can cook simple things with it in our screen room so I don’t even need to turn on the kitchen fan and there is no food smell indoors at all.
 Plus, it can go with us when we have a road trip or go camping.
 How nice is that!

 I admit that baking has never been my strength, so I rarely need the regular oven for baking cakes or bread.
 However, I do need an oven that can heat frozen chicken nuggets or toast bread.
 A toaster oven is a big energy saver and can just get the job done.